Race and ethnicity in censuses: Thailand

 Thailand enumerated people by ethnicity in 1947.

 Turkey

 Between 1881 and 1893 the Ottoman Empire implemented its first census, which enumerated the people in the empire by ethnicity.
 Some other censuses and studies were conducted in the Ottoman Empire for enumerating the population by ethnicity after the first Ottoman census.
+After the dissolution of the Ottoman Empire, the first census of the Republic was held in 1927.
+The last Turkish census to enumerate people based on their native tongue was held in 1965.

+In 2009, a proposal for native tongue question to be asked again on the upcoming 2011 census was made by Member of the Parliament Hasip Kaplan.

 Turkmenistan

 People in Turkmenistan (when it was still a part of the Russian Empire) were enumerated by native tongue in the 1897 Russian Empire Census.
 In addition to the Soviet Union enumerating people by ethnicity for its entire existence, Turkmenistan also enumerated people by ethnicity in its only post-Soviet census in 1995.

 Uzbekistan

 People in Uzbekistan (when it was still a part of the Russian Empire) were enumerated by native tongue in the 1897 Russian Empire Census.
 The Soviet Union (to which Uzbekistan also belonged) enumerated people by ethnicity for its entire existence.
 Uzbekistan has not conducted any censuses at all since 1989.